tlsJP/ror2-av-effect-options/README.md

 ## Compiling

-The binary release of this mod is built on some sort of Debian but any Portable Operating System that supports all of the prerequisite thingies should be fine.
+The binary release of this mod is built on a Debian-like but any Portable Operating System that supports all of the prerequisite thingies should be fine.

 1. Get all the prerequisite thingies
     * The following from [The Mono Project](https://www.mono-project.com/download/stable).